 - Eats more than two serves of 'extra' foods each day, such as sugary drinks, cakes, muffins, pies, biscuits or high sugar muesli bars

 - Drinks sugary cordial or soft drink more than three times a week

-- Eats high fat foods such as pies, pasties, sausage rolls, chips or hot chips more than three times a week
+- Eats high fat foods such as pies, pasties, sausage rolls, chips or hot chips more than three days a week

-- Eats high sugar foods such as muffins, cakes, biscuits most days (or more than three days a week)
+- Eats high sugar foods such as muffins, cakes, biscuits more than three days a week

 - Has take-away or fast-food meals more than once a week

 - Watches TV/video games for more than two hours each day

 It's important to remember that if you are worried about your child's weight, a health professional is best placed to assess your child's weight and lifestyle, and guide you on lifestyle changes.
 Find out more through the Government's practical guidelines for a healthy child.